 15. Labrador Retriever

-Last on our list of Best Dog Breeds for Single Women Living Alone is the Labrador Retriever.
+Last on our list is the Labrador Retriever.
 Outgoing is one of the best ways to describe the affectionate Labrador Retriever.
 It’s no wonder that he is the top dog on AKC’s popular breed list.
 Like the Golden, he must have daily exercise to keep his weight in check.
 This pup is easy to train because of his keen intelligence.
 He can be nippy as a puppy, so you’ll need to take an active role in curbing this bad habit.